The Computed Limit of Human Population

 Unit Conversions (and other stuff)

-- two "square kilometres" is only twice as much (2 million square metres)
+- two square kilometers is only twice as much (2 million square meters)

 :: Gross photosynthesis vs. Net photosynthesis